metaplex-foundation/metaplex-program-library/README.md

 ### Versioning and Publishing Packages

-Smart contract SDK ackages are versioned indepenently since a contract isn't necessarily coupled to other contracts.
+Smart contract SDK packages are versioned independently since a contract isn't necessarily coupled to other contracts.

 We use the following `(pre|post)(version|publish)` npm scripts to manage related checks,